Araxeus/ScreenshotZ/README.md

      - When PrintScreen is pressed - it will always save to screenshot directory

-     - Option to add 2nd Keybind (Launch UI and save a combination of 1-3 keys)
+     - Option to add a Custom Keybind (Save a combination of 1-3 keys) [Does not replace PrtScn button]

+     - Option to launch Crop UI on Custom Keybind and/or PrtScn

      - App save settings to MyUser/.ScreenshotZ/config.XML